MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

         if(!($Setting = Get-AzureADDirectorySetting | Where {$_.TemplateId -eq $Template.Id})) {$Setting = $Template.CreateDirectorySetting()}
         ```

-    6. Run following cmdlet to modify the group creation setting for your tenant with the "EnableGroupCreation" attribute:
+    6. Run the following cmdlet to modify the group creation setting for your tenant with the "EnableGroupCreation" attribute:

         ```powershell
         $Setting["EnableGroupCreation"] = "False"
         ```
-    7. Run following cmdlet to add the just created security group **GroupCreators** as permitted group to create groups, by their ObjectID:
+    7. Run the following cmdlet to add the just created security group **GroupCreators** as a permitted group to create groups, by their ObjectID:

         ```powershell
         $Setting["GroupCreationAllowedGroupId"] = (Get-AzureADGroup -SearchString "GroupCreators").objectid